 Having said that, hundreds – if not thousands – of Irish couples live in intolerable circumstances which can hardly be worse than the most extreme divorce scenario.
 But even then, divorce is not necessarily the answer.

 If a marriage has broken down, there are four possible options: fix it or opt for nullity, separation or divorce.

 This guide is from family law expert, Roddy Tyrrell, publisher of Lawyer.ie & Principal of Tyrrell Solicitors in Dublin 4.

 To arrange a consultation by phone or in person, contact him using the enquiry form or call (01)6671476.

 But if the relationship can’t be rescued, the next option which should be considered is nullity.
 Nullity means that a marriage never existed – even though the couple may have been together for umpteen years and have innumerable children and grandchildren.
 The most common ground for a decree of nullity is that the couple were, at the time of the marriage, unable to “enter into and sustain a normal marital relationship”.
 Such a claim is normally based on the psychological condition of one or both spouses.

-In more extreme cases, the couple may have failed to meet the legal requirements for marriage (they may have been under 18 or have given insufficient notice), they may be too closely related by blood or they may not be a man and a woman (not too common, but it does happen!)
+In more extreme cases, the couple may have failed to meet the legal requirements for marriage (they may have been under 18 or have given insufficient notice) or they may be too closely related by blood for example (not too common, but it does happen!)

 If a decree of nullity is granted, each partner is entitled to marry someone else, as if the former “marriage” never existed.
 The advantages of a decree of nullity over a decree of divorce are that there is no minimum waiting time and, in the case of a well-off spouse, he (or she) may avoid the financial burden which follows divorce.